AssetzSMECapital/progression-framework/frameworks/engineering/zBadge/databases.md

     - "Tried to align with our architecture principles - avoid logic in database etc"
     - "CHRIS feedback - how an index can improve performance of write operations?"
     - "Redis lvl 1 and 3"
+    - "Advisory lock awareness lower level (difference between session)"
+    - "When is it appropriate to use the database??"
+    - "Releasing SQL migrations"
+    - "Governance / differences over non-structured data (json columns)"
 ---

 Become a master of databases!